[last updated September 2014]

 Dear Public Relations and Marketing types,

 I’m often asked what this site is about.
 It’s a tough question to answer because I have so many interests, but if I had to narrow it down to one wee catchphrase I’d have to say that this site is a “family lifestyle blog” with a focus on healthy living, great gear, family-friendly events, and parenting life in the Ottawa area.
 Some people might even call this a MOMMY BLOG.
 Gack!
+I see it as so much more.
 (Free tip: please don’t start your email with “Dear Mommy blogger” … thank you!)

 - I am located in Ottawa, Canada.